jstacoder/sa-flask-restful-resource/README.md

 $ pip install sa-flask-restful-resource
 ```

+then just define:
+* your models
+* your app
-then define your models, app and create the resource,
+* and create / register the resource
-just pass your model when you register it with the api
+    * pass your model to your Api when you register it
-with a dict as a keyword arg called `resource_class_kwargs`
+    * pass it as a keyword arg called `resource_class_kwargs`

 ```python
 from sqlalchemy.ext.declarative import declarative_base